matteozuccatti/Thermal-scanner-EmbeddedSystem-Project/README.md

 * Himax HM01B0 visual camera
 * Lepton Flir v2.0 infra-red camera

+# Code
+The code is mainly splitted into 2 separate libraries
+* Streaming_STM
+   - C++ application for reading the data transmitted from the STM and displaying the image on screen
+* Camera_STM
+   - STM code developed in the CubeIDE environment for reading the data captured by the two cameras.
+   - Further distinction is made for code which is generic-purpose and code which is specific for a single camera

 # Results
 Video footage of the working prototype can be found at the following link :